Introduction to this document

 Unconditional job offers

 If, however, you failed to make the job offer conditional, once an offer of employment has been made and accepted, a valid contract exists even though the date when the employee is due to start work may not be for some time.
 You’ve effectively given a commitment to employ.
-If, in these circumstances, you retract the job offer prior to the commencement of work, the employee has the following remedies:
+If, in these circumstances, you retract the job offer prior to the commencement of work, the employee may have the following remedies:

 a wrongful dismissal claim - the employee is likely to be able to claim damages for what would have been their notice period had they started work and been dismissed on their first day